zer2/Fantasy-Basketball--in-progress-/readme.md

 | 2023    | $15.4\\%$    | $0.9\\%$  |
 | Overall    | $12.7\\%$    | $1.8\\%$ |

 When interpreting these results, it is important to remember that they are for an idealized version of fantasy basketball.
-The real thing will be much more complicated due to uncertainties about long-term means for players, waiver wire moves, and more advanced strategies like punting.
+The real thing is much more complicated due to uncertainties about long-term means for players, waiver wire moves, and more advanced strategies like punting.
 We can't expect the G-score to do this well in real life.
 Still, the dominance displayed by G-scores in the simulations is evidence that the assumption of randomness wasn't too problematic, and the G-score modification really is appropriate for "Head-to-Head: Each Category".

-To confirm the intuition about why the G-score works, take a look at its win rates by category against eleven Z-score drafters in 9-Cat
+To confirm the intuition about why the G-score works, take a look at its win rates by category against $11$ Z-score drafters in 9-Cat

 |     | G-score win rate |
 | -------- | ------- |